Julian Yeo: First half of the course. See the course outline below or the links

 Assignments have a “passing score” of 100% or less.

-I set the passing score at 100% if you should ace the assignment.
-In
+We set the passing score at 100% if we want you to ace the

-reality, there is no passing grade.
-Whatever you get on your last
+assignment.
+In reality, there is no passing grade.
+Whatever you get

-attempt is your final score.
-You are graded on accuracy but not the
+on your last attempt is your final score.
+You are graded on accuracy

 “passing” and getting full credit.
 If you get 70/100 on